July 6th, 7th, 8th, 2018

 If teams have not fully disclosed the player’s rankings in the Team Entry Form or have left the disclosure of the player’s rankings far too late for the team to be re-graded, the tournament committee reserves the right to disqualify teams from the Tournament Finals playoffs.

-- A grade is open to players and teams playing in the Victorian Championships or the VJL.
+- A gradeis open to players and teams playing in the Victorian Championships or the VJL League.
 Depending on numbers of entries, up to two grades will be run to cater for different standards.
-The aim is to produce a competition of the standard of lower half Championship or top half VJL 1.
-Top ranking Championship teams would be expected to either play in the next age group up or split the team.
+The aim is to produce a competition of the standard of lower half Championship or top half VJL 1 League.
+Top ranking Championship teams would be expected to either play in the next age group up or split their team.

-- B grade is aimed at high standard domestic/club teams.
+- B gradeis aimed at high standard domestic/club teams.
 These teams may include up to two players playing in VJL 1 & or Country div 1 or four players in VJL 2 & or Country div 2, provided they are genuinely regular players with that team.
 Victorian Championship restricted players are not permitted.
-The grade is also open to teams from the VJL 7, 8, 9 & 10, subject to the above player restrictions.
-Representative VJL 1 & Top Ranked Country Div 1 league teams are not permitted.
+The grade is also open to teams from the representative VJL 5 - 7 grades — subject to the above player restrictions.
+Representative VJL 1 League & Top Ranked Country Div 1 league teams are not permitted.

 Note: Don’t forget to gather up the players tickets for half time to be checked by an official against the players on the scoresheet.
 Please assist in being ready with your tickets at half time.

 Victorian Country Basketball Council (VCBC) players – kids from the country at this tournaments will be playing in the normal age group divisions The same as Metro teams..

 Age Groups DOB for 2018

 Under 14 2005, 2006

 The PRINT button will supply Team Managers all they need to know at games.

 For more details you can download the complete set of Rules.pdf file for a printout of the rules.